Dgarc7/FileEnterRetrieve/README.md

 placed into this class so that regex can also be used when searching through files.

+***NOTE: When using the test classes provided, please take note that the Enter test must be used before the Retrieve test.
+This was done to show that each can be done seperately.

 ***NOTE: Anything that has been commented out was left there as a guide for anyone who may decided to take the route of leaving any writers/readers inside of the actual class.